admin-graycompany/graycore-ios/README.md

 ## ViewModel

-The ViewModel class was created in a way that it could be simple and still very flexible and powerful.
+The ViewModel class was designed to be simple but very flexible and powerful.
 It has only 3 methods:

 * bind(_ listener: @escaping (T?) -> Void)
 * set(data: T?)